bobbykim89/todolist/README.md

 # todolist
-Make Todo list using local storage displaying time, name, to dos, and weather at current location
+Make Todo list using local storage displaying time, name, to dos, and weather at current location background changes randomly every time it loads, using 4 preset images.